claudiatang/intro-to-ios-with-swift/README.md

 # Intro to iOS App Development with Swift

+## Setup

+Lets get all the code onto your computer.
+From the above menu, select the green `Clone or Download` button and select download zip.
+You can use these files throughout todays workshop and beyond.

+It might be helpful to keep this page open in your browser to follow along with these instructions in an easy to read format.

 ## Activity 1: Swift 101

 In this activity we will be working through some exercise in playground files getting you used to the language and syntax of Swift